Despite concerns, US to send 31 Abrams tanks to Ukraine

 For the Abrams to be effective in Ukraine, its forces will require extensive training on combined arms maneuver — how the tanks operate together on the battlefield — and on how to maintain and support the complex, 70-ton weapon.
 The Abrams tanks use a turbine jet engine to propel themselves that burns through at least two gallons a mile regardless of whether they are moving or idling, which means that a network of fuel trucks is needed to keep the line moving.

-Associated Press writers Aamer Madhani in Washington and Frank Jordans in Berlin contributed to this report.
+Associated Press writer Frank Jordans in Berlin contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine